UBC-FRESH/dbhdistfit/docs/howto/hps_dataset.md

 dbhdistfit fetch-reference-data --dry-run
 ```

-Run with `--no-dry-run` (and a working DataLad installation) to automatically install the dataset into
+Run with `--no-dry-run` (and a working DataLad installation) to automatically install the dataset.
-the specified output directory.
 If DataLad is not present:

 - From a source checkout, use `pip install -e ".[data]"` to pull in the optional extra.
 - From PyPI, use `pip install --upgrade "dbhdistfit[data]"` (which installs `datalad[full]`).

+The command also attempts to enable the `arbutus-s3` sibling by default.
+Pass
+`--enable-remote ""` to skip, or another sibling name if your configuration differs.

 ### Sample bundle